-Under our Bylaws, the Board is divided into three classes of roughly equal size.
+Under our Restated Certificate of Incorporation (the "Certificate of Incorporation") and Amended and Restated Bylaws ("the Bylaws"), the Board is divided into three classes of roughly equal size.
 The members of each class are elected to serve a three-year term with the term of office of each of the three classes ending in successive years.
 Pursuant to our Bylaws, the Board has fixed the current number of directors at nine.
-Donald J. Hayden, Jr., A.N.
-"Jerry" Karabelas, Ph.D., and Daniel Tassé are the three Class II directors whose terms expire at this Annual Meeting.
-The Board has nominated Mr. Hayden, Dr. Karabelas and Mr. Tassé (collectively, the "nominees" and each, a "nominee") to serve until the 2023 annual meeting of stockholders or until their successors are elected, or until their earlier death, resignation or removal.
+George Migausky, Kenneth T. Mills and David C. Stump, M.D., are the three Class III directors whose terms expire at this Annual Meeting.
+The Board has nominated Messrs.
+Migausky, Mills and Dr. Stump (collectively, the "nominees" and each, a "nominee") to serve until the 2027 annual meeting of stockholders or until their successors are duly elected and qualified, or until their earlier death, resignation, retirement, disqualification or other removal.
 Each of the nominees was recommended for election by the Nominating and Corporate Governance Committee, and each such recommendation was approved unanimously by the Board.

-Shares represented by signed proxy cards will be voted on Proposal 1 "For" the election of Mr. Hayden, Dr. Karabelas and Mr. Tassé to the Board at the Annual Meeting, unless otherwise marked on the card.
+Shares represented by signed proxy cards will be voted on Proposal 1 "For" the election of Messrs.
+Migausky, Mills and Dr. Stump to the Board at the Annual Meeting, unless otherwise marked on the card.
 If any of the nominees becomes unavailable for election as a result of an unexpected occurrence, shares represented by proxy will be voted for the election of a substitute nominee designated by the current Board, unless otherwise marked on the card.
-Mr. Hayden, Dr. Karabelas and Mr. Tassé have each agreed to serve as a director if elected.
+Messrs.
+Migausky, Mills and Dr. Stump have each agreed to serve as a director if elected.
 We have no reason to believe that any of the nominees will be unable to serve if elected.